SymfonyCasts/symfony7/sfcasts/many-to-many-join.md

 After that, hit refresh and boom!
 At the top, you'll see `droids none`.
 But as you scroll down, the droid count increases.
-If you're brave enough to venture a couple of pages ahead, you'll start seeing starships with two, three, or even four droids!
+If you're brave enough to venture a few pages ahead, we start to see starships with two, three, or even four droids!

-The key here?
+The key?
 There's nothing special about this join.
-We join across the property and Doctrine handles the rest.
+We join across the *property* and Doctrine handles the rest.

 If you peek at the query on this page, you'll see it's handling all the details.
 Search for `starship_droid` to find the query.
-This is ugly, but if you format the query, we see that it selects from `starship`, taking care of the join over to the join table, joining again over to `droid`, and allowing us to count and order by the count *on* that `droid` table.
+This is ugly, but if you format the query, it selects from `starship`, taking care of the join over to the join table and joining again over to `droid`, That allows us to count and order by that count *on* that `droid` table.
 Impressive Doctrine, impressive.

 That's *technically* it for ManyToMany!
 But next we're going to handle a more advanced, but still common, use case: adding data to the join